lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 **Texture Animation.** Time-based animation techniques can illustrate motion or temporal data variations.
 This process often requires relatively large amounts of computer resource to read, process, and display the data.
 Thus, techniques to reduce computer resources are desirable when animating data.

 Texture mapping can be used to animate certain types of data.
 In these techniques, the data is not regenerated frame by frame, instead a time-varying texture map is used to change the visual appearance of the data.
-An example of this approach is texture animation of vector fields <em style="color:blue;background-color: white">\[Yamrom95\]</em>.
+An example of this approach is texture animation of vector fields <em style="color:green;background-color: white">\[Yamrom95\]</em>.

 <figure id="Figure 9-46">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure9-46.png?raw=true" width="640" alt="Figure9-46">